Role Of Bacteria In The Ecosystem

 The Unseen World: Bacteria in the Ecosystem

 The ecosystem is a complex web of interactions between living organisms and their physical environment.
-Within this intricate system, bacteria operate as essential drivers of various processes, far exceeding their diminutive size.
+Within this detailed system, bacteria operate as essential drivers of various processes, far exceeding their diminutive size.
 They are the original inhabitants of Earth, predating all other forms of life, and have shaped the planet's biogeochemical cycles for billions of years.

 Comprehensive Overview of Bacteria's Role